-Legislation for a vaccine injury compensation scheme is currently being developed by the Australian Federal Government.
+To help those injured by adverse side effects from the Covid-19 vaccination roll-out, the Australian government has created a 'Covid-19 Vaccine Claims Scheme'.
 The scheme is designed to help compensate those who suffered an injury which has caused time in hospital and/or a loss of income due to time needed off work.

-Murphy's Law Accident Lawyers are at the forefront of vaccine injury law and plan to run claims with no upfront costs on a no win, no fee basis once the scheme is finalised.
+Murphy's Law Accident Lawyers are at the forefront of vaccine injury law and we run claims with no upfront costs on a no win, no fee basis.
+Get free and no obligation advice today.

 Experts in Vaccine Injury Law

-Donna has a deep and personal understanding of the impacts of vaccine injuries and is passionate about supporting and fighting for each individual.
+Donna and our vaccine injury lawyer team have a deep and personal understanding of the impacts of vaccine injuries and is passionate about supporting and fighting for each individual.
 Your injuries aren’t a number to us, you matter!

 Covid vaccine side effects covered by the scheme